kristo-baricevic/iMesssage_scheduler/README.md

     DJANGO_SUPERUSER_PASSWORD

 If these variables are not set, no superuser is created.
+These variables can also be adjusted by changing their values in the docker compose file.

 ---

 ### Start Frontend

-Navigate to the frontend directory:
+Open a new terminal window and navigate to the frontend directory:

     cd apps/web/scheduler-ui